Top House Dems Refer To House Of Representatives Vote As A ‘Green Light To Congressional Corruption’

 Congressional members that do not want to be accused of corruption have come up with a solution, a new proposal to gut the Independent Office of Congressional Ethics reports CNN.
 Yahoo News reports that top Democrats are infuriated with the rushed last minute move on Monday night.
-Chris Carson, President of the League of Women Voters reportedly said that House Speaker Paul Ryan should be ashamed of himself for “giving a green light to congressional corruption.”
+Chris Carson, President of the League of Women Voters, reportedly said that House Speaker Paul Ryan should be ashamed of himself for “giving a green light to congressional corruption.”

 But CNN says that Speaker Ryan opposed the move.
 Even so, the proposal last night was a vote of 119-74 in favor of the proposal that effectively guts the independent congressional watchdog that investigates congressional corruption.